LilaRest/bulb/bulb_docs/relationships.md

 ```
 <br/>

 - **`order_by`** (optional, default=None) : Must be the name of the property with which the returned datas will be sorted.
 BUT, if self.returned = "both", two different types of datas will be returned (relationships and nodes).
-So to sort them this property must start with "r." (like 'relationships') or "n." (like 'nodes').
+Therefore, to sort them, this property must start with "r." (like 'relationships') or "n." (like 'nodes').
  Examples : "r.datetime", "n.first_name", etc...
 <br/>
 - **`limit`** (optional, default=None) : Must be an integer.
 This parameter defines the number of returned elements.
 <br/>
 - **`skip`** (optional, default=None) : Must be an integer.
 This parameter defines the number of skipped elements.
-For example if self.skip = 3, the 3 first returned elements will be skipped.
+For example if self.skip = 3, the first 3 returned elements will be skipped.
 <br/>
 - **`desc`** (optional, default=False): Must be a boolean.
-If it is False the elements will be returned in an increasing order, but it is True, they will be returned in a descending order.
+If it's False the elements will be returned in an increasing order, but if it's True, they will be returned in a descending order.
 <br/>
 - **`distinct`** (optional, default=False) : Must be a boolean.
-If it is True, the returned list will be only composed with unique elements.
+If it's True, the returned list will be only composed by single elements.
 <br/>
 - **`only`** (optional, default=None) : Must be a list of field_names.
-If this parameter is filled, the return will not be node_models and relationships instances, but a dict with "only" the mentioned fields.
+If this parameter is filled, the return won't be node_models and relationships instances, but a dict with "only" the mentioned fields.
 BUT, if self.returned = "both", two different types of datas will be returned (relationships and nodes).
-So to mention their properties fields, the elements of the list will must start with "r." (like 'relationships') or "n." (like 'nodes').
+Therefore, to mention their properties fields, the elements of the list must start with "r." (like 'relationships') or "n." (like 'nodes').
  Examples : "r.datetime", "n.first_name", etc...
  <br/>
  - **`filter`** (optional, default=None) : Must be Q statement.
 You must use the Q class stored in bulb.db